Anita Görbicz: International

 Görbicz participated in the 2003 World Championship where Hungary lost the final match against France.
 She received a bronze medal at the 2004 European Championship.
 In Russia 2005 she won bronze with her team.

 Anita Görbicz has seen her performance with the national team officially recognized several times.
 She has been a member of the World Championship All-Star Team three times in a row: 2003, 2005 and 2007.
 She was also among the tournament top goalscorers in 2005 (ranked third) and 2007 (ranked second).

 She was part of the Hungarian team at the 2004 Summer Olympic Games in Athens, and again at the 2008 Olympic Games in Beijing.
 In 2004 the Hungarian team placed fifth, after losing to the French team in the quarterfinals, and beating Brazil and Spain in the placement matches.
 At the 2008 Olympic Games Hungary placed fourth, after beating Romania in the quarterfinals and qualifying for the semifinals, losing to Russia in the semi, and then losing to South Korea in the bronze final.
 Görbicz scored 49 goals at the 2008 Olympics, second only to Romania's Ramona Maier.

 Anita announced her retirement from the national team on 10 December 2017 after Hungary failed to qualify to the quarter-finals of the 2017 World Women's Handball Championship.

 Personal life

 Her first husband was András Présing.
 They married in 2006, and divorced after 17 months.
 Anita is married to former football player Ottó Vincze.
 She gave birth to their son, Boldizsár in June 2015.
 It was announced on 13 June 2022 that she's expecting her second child, Domonkos who was born in October 2022.

 In 2025 she earned a Bachelor of Science degree in Commerce and Marketing, with a focus on international relations, from the Edutus College.

+In the years preceding the 2026 Hungarian parliamentary election, Görbicz became publicly associated with Fidesz–KDNP circles.
+She joined the party-aligned Zebra Digitális Polgári Kör (Fidesz-linked civil circle founded by Máté Kocsis) and spoke at a government-supported anti-war rally in her hometown of Győr in November 2025.
+Her name was repeatedly floated in Hungarian media as a potential Fidesz–KDNP candidate for one of the Győr constituencies, although the party ultimately selected Szeles Szabolcs instead.